better-internet/radworks-docs/docs/governance/get-started.md

 ## Voting on existing proposals

 Voting in on-chain token governance requires $RAD, the project’s native governance token.
-To obtain $RAD, you can follow these steps [LINK].
+To obtain $RAD, you can follow [these steps](obtain-rad.md).
 One $RAD token is equal to one vote and all voting rounds require a minimum participation threshold of 4M RAD (4% of total $RAD supply).
 If participation thresholds are met, proposals are passed by obtaining a majority “in-favor” votes.

 Voting takes place both on- and off-chain: